 At the same time, undergoing projects such as the Jeddah Tower that's going to break the 1-kilometre barrier for height, our future is getting closer to a science-fiction movie.
 But before we leap forward it would be best to look back.
 This time perspective of the past could help us prepare for the upcoming and mind-boggling transformation of the world as we know it.

 Skyscraper Window Cleaning In The Past

 For almost a century (from around 1825 to 1918) the largest city in the world was London and it became the first to reach 5 million people in 1900.
 Fifty years later New York City was the first to reach more than 10 million people.

 The explosive growth of cities and highrise buildings created an abundance of jobs for skyscraper window cleaners.
 The opportunities for business were high, as well as the hazards.
 Back in the days, the window cleaner had to use the simple windowsill access.
 The professional had to go outside of the window, step on the window ledge and use the frame for holding.
 This work was not for the faint-hearted as this extreme job posed a high risk of falling from heights.
 And the inevitable deaths and injuries followed.

 To lower the risks and casualties the engineers started introducing new tools and equipment to suit the needs of this new trade in window cleaning.
 By that time anchor bolts were added where leather safety belts could be attached during the cleaning process.
 This straightforward process still required the cleaner to open the window and go outside in order to clean it up.
-But that process was about to face the first major shift in the skyscraper window cleaning.
+But that process was about to face the first major shift in the skyscraper and commercial window cleaning.